mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 Never ask a client to give you a 5-star review.
 This is a common mistake that every beginner makes while doing freelancing even I did this in the beginning.
 Try to deliver the order before the due date. **Because time is money.**{{% /faq %}}

-{{% faq question="What are the best freelance websites for beginners?" %}}As I told you above that Fiverr and Upwork both are good platforms but for beginners, I would recommend starting your career from Fiverr.
+{{% faq question="What Are the Best Freelance Websites for Beginners?" %}}As I told you above that Fiverr and Upwork both are good platforms but for beginners, I would recommend starting your career from Fiverr.
 Because there you can get free 10 buying requests and if we consider Upwork we have to buy connects in order to send requests or proposal.{{% /faq %}}

-{{% faq question="Which is the best freelancing platform for web design?" %}}People Per Hour and Guru both are the best freelancing platform for beginners and they are especially for web designers.
+{{% faq question="Which Is the Best Freelancing Platform for Web Design?" %}}People Per Hour and Guru both are the best freelancing platform for beginners and they are especially for web designers.
 You can find a lot of projects related to web design on these two websites.{{% /faq %}}

-{{% faq question="Which skill should I learn for Freelancing?" %}}It depends on you, if you have a creative mind and love creativity then you can learn graphics designing and join 99designs freelancing job site.
+{{% faq question="Which Skill Should I Learn for Freelancing?" %}}It depends on you, if you have a creative mind and love creativity then you can learn graphics designing and join 99designs freelancing job site.
 If you want to into the digital marketing field, then you can learn SEO and try on Upwork.{{% /faq %}}

 **Conclusion**: